Explore our portfolio

 We have a relentless focus on digital innovation.
 Our digital solutions platform, Moata, hosts the solutions we’ve developed to solve the most pressing infrastructure challenges that our clients face.
 Moata solutions cover the entire infrastructure lifecycle, from planning and concept design right through to operation and maintenance.
 These solutions draw on our domain experience; that's our renowned, deep understanding of our sectors and our engineering excellence.
 When we combine this with our digital expertise, we can solve frequently occurring infrastructure challenges and improve outcomes across all the roles and groups involved in the modern defence sector.

-Scalable and repeatable success
+Scalable and repeatable construction

-In the defence sector and elsewhere, there are opportunities to use design for manufacture and assembly (DfMA) and modern methods of construction (MMC) to make buildings and infrastructure in a simpler, quicker and safer way.
+In the defence sector there are opportunities to use design for manufacture and assembly (DfMA) and modern methods of construction (MMC) to make buildings and infrastructure in a simpler, quicker and safer way.
 Our experience in the application of DfMA and MMC has shown a range of benefits on projects, such as 10-20% reduction in raw materials, 20% reduction in programme time and 60% on fit out.
 Other demonstrable benefits include reduced risk, increased certainty and improved whole-life value.

 We can help meet government policy expectations in developing a platform approach.* Balancing repetition with variability to deliver the benefits of manufactured approaches while catering for the project-specific needs.
 An approach that could help you realise 30% savings on capital delivery.** We can also help you forge partnerships with manufacturers, contractors and suppliers to streamline the production and procurement of regularly used designs and components.